 The Translation Steering Committee will review the original submission and the critique of the back translation.
 Based on this review, revisions will be requested or the documents will be approved for Cognitive Testing.

 The translation should be provided to the MDS Secretariat for a format review at this stage.
 The MDS copyright statement, “Copyright © [year] International Parkinson and Movement Disorder Society (MDS).
-All rights reserved.” will be included by the MDS Secretariat and the provisionally approved translation will be returned to the local translation team.
+All rights reserved.” will be included by the MDS Secretariat if it is not already present and the provisionally approved translation will be returned to the local translation team.
 A translation of the copyright statement can be provided.

 The provisionally approved translation will be administered in a set of approximately 10 PD patients for cognitive pre-testing.
 This phase will identify potentially culturally sensitive or complex items.